Huawei, the Chinese telecoms giant, have donated 100 pianos for distribution to some of New Zealand’s poorest schools.

 The instruments being donated are all uprights from Chinese manufacturer Pearl River Piano Group.
 The company, established in 1956, claim to have the largest piano factory in the world, producing around 100,000 per annum.

-Entries are open to all New Zealand Primary and/or Intermediate Schools (including schools with students Years 7 &8) and in the decile range 1-7.
+Entries are open to all New Zealand Primary and/or Intermediate Schools (including schools with students in Years 7 &8) and in the decile range 1-7.